digicademy/hydra-scraper/README.md

 The file `go.py` provides the basic logic of a scraping run.
 It instantiates three types of objects:

-1. `HydraCommand` collects and cleans structured configuration info.
+1. A `HyOrganise` object collects and cleans configuration info.
+It also provides methods to report the current or final status of a scraping run.
-2. This info is passed to three helper objects: `HydraReport` provides status updates throughout or at the end of a run, `HydraOutput` handles all serialisations, and `HydraMorph` transforms ingested data to other ontologies.
+2. Using information from this object, a `HyRetrieve` object is used to download and store markup, based on the `--start` parameter: `HyRetrieveApi` queries an endpoint, `HyRetrieveFiles` produces dumps of individual files, whereas `HyRetrieveSingle` processes single-file content.
-3. When all four of these are set up, `HydraRetrieve` does the heavy lifting of fetching information from an API entry point or working through URLs provided in a Beacon list of individual resources, respectively.
+3. With the same `HyOrganise` info as before, a `HyMorph` object is called to produce the required output based on what markup is to be used: `HyMorphRdf` handles RDF feeds and resources, `HyMorphXml` deals with XML-based schemas, and `HyMorphTabular` handles data tables.
+These classes differ in what output they are able to produce due to the input formats they serve.

-If you change the code, please remember to document each function and walk other users through significant steps.
+If you change the code, please remember to document each function and walk other users or maintainers through significant steps.
 This package is governed by the [Contributor Covenant](https://www.contributor-covenant.org/de/version/1/4/code-of-conduct/) code of conduct.
 Please keep this in mind in all interactions.

 ## Releasing